TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/interactive-pause-python/2025-03-10-interactive-pause-in-multithreaded-python.md

 ---
-title: Interactive Pause in Multi-Threaded Python with No Additional Dependencies
+title: Delay and Interactive Pause in Multi-Threaded Python
 excerpt: It's like musical chairs for threads (except no one gets left behind)!
 tags:
   - python